Prattville Gin Factory: History

-Today, a conservative estimate of 250 million people work in the many different Cotton related industries of the World.
+Today, a conservative estimate of 250 million people work in the many different Cotton related industries of the world.
 The process of Cotton Ginning is the last step in the cotton farm market operation.
-The market and sale of Cotton is in the form of a cleaned processed bale of cotton produced at the many Cotton Gins around the World.
+The market and sale of Cotton is in the form of a cleaned processed bale of cotton produced at the many Cotton Gins around the world.
 Many Cotton Gins still operate with machinery manufactured from the banks of the Autauga Creek in Prattville, Alabama.
 These Historic Prattville Factory buildings show the Craftsmanship of design and workmanship of Alabama's first industry.......You can see the very skilled work in the fingerprints of the bricks manufactured over 170 years ago.
-Nationally the site displays the history of industrial buildings design and construction from 1848, 1852, 1854, 1898, 1899, 1812, 1957 and 1976.
-Many thousands of employed workmen & women have worked with the related companies associated with these buildings.
+Nationally the site displays the history of industrial buildings design and construction from 1848, 1852, 1854, 1898, 1899, 1912, 1957 and 1976.
+Many thousands of employed workmen and women have worked with the related companies associated with these buildings.